arpitsahni04/generative-Models/diffusion/README.md

-Please follow the instructions for this part of the assignment in THIS order!

 First, download the pre-trained checkpoint from https://drive.google.com/file/d/1gtn9Jv9jBUol7iJw-94hw4j6KfpG3SZE/view?usp=sharing.

-Diffusion models have recently become a very popular generative modeling technique.
-In this assignment, we will experiment with different sampling methods for diffusion models.
-Diffusion models apply a series of gaussian noise to an input image, and try to denoise these noisy images by predicting the noise at each timestep.
-For this assignment, we will use the provided pre-trained diffusion model trained on CIFAR-10 and will implement different sampling techniques for model inference.
-Please refer to Lilian Weng's blog post here: https://lilianweng.github.io/posts/2021-07-11-diffusion-models/ for additional explanation/derivation.
-In this assignment, we are following the notation from Lilian Weng's blogpost.
+Diffusion models have recently become a very popular generative modeling technique. we will experiment with different sampling methods for diffusion models.
+Diffusion models apply a series of gaussian noise to an input image, and try to denoise these noisy images by predicting the noise at each timestep. we will use the provided pre-trained diffusion model trained on CIFAR-10 and will implement different sampling techniques for model inference.
+Please refer to Lilian Weng's blog post here: https://lilianweng.github.io/posts/2021-07-11-diffusion-models/ for additional explanation/derivation. we are following the notation from Lilian Weng's blogpost.

 Given an input image $x_0$, the forward process sequentially applies a gaussian noise to the image, producing the following conditional distribution:
 $$q(x_t | x_{t-1}) = \mathcal{N}(x_t; \sqrt{1 - \beta_t} x_{t-1}, \beta_t\mathcal{I})$$